ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 **Getting Started**

 Hopefully you understand why Rust is such a beloved language by developers.
-In part two of this series, we will look at setting up a Rust development environment and created our first Rust package with cargo.
+To get started with learning Rust, you should check out [the Rust book](https://doc.rust-lang.org/book/).
+For other learning options and hands-on project, [click here](https://www.rust-lang.org/learn)